NMAT vs MAH-CETAnisha Mukhija

 An Overview of CET

-The CET exam is in the month of March.
-To study in one of most revered b-school Jamanalal Bajaj Institute of Management Studies(JBIMS) it is necessary to Crack CET.
+The CET exam is likely to happen in the month of March.
+To study in one of the most revered B-school Jamanalal Bajaj Institute of Management Studies(JBIMS) it is necessary to Crack CET.
 CET needs time management skills because you have to crack 200 questions in 150 minutes.
-MAH CET 2020 has no changes in marking scheme and the candidates will score one mark for every correct answer.
+MAH CET has no changes in the marking scheme and the candidates will score one mark for every correct answer.
 There is no negative marking.

 The student had the advantage of switching from one section to the other.
 There are five options for each question, and the student has to select the correct from the options provided.